MicrosoftDocs/cpp-docs/docs/build-insights/tutorials/build-insights-function-view.md

 In the Function Name column, performPhysicsCalculations() is highlighted and marked with a fire icon.:::
 :::image-end:::

 The **Time [sec, %]** column shows how long it took to compile each function in [wall clock responsibility time (WCTR)](https://devblogs.microsoft.com/cppblog/faster-cpp-builds-simplified-a-new-metric-for-time/#:~:text=Today%2C%20we%E2%80%99d%20like%20to%20teach%20you%20about%20a,your%20build%2C%20even%20in%20the%20presence%20of%20parallelism).
 This metric distributes the wall clock time among functions based on their use of parallel compiler threads.
-For example, if two functions are being compiled simultaneously by two different threads within a one-second period, each function’s WCTR would be recorded as 0.5 seconds.
+For example, if two different threads are compiling two different functions simultaneously within a one-second period, each function’s WCTR is recorded as 0.5 seconds.
 This reflects each function’s proportional share of the total compilation time, taking into account the resources each consumed during parallel execution.
 Thus, WCTR provides a better measure of the impact each function has on the overall build time in environments where multiple compilation activities occur simultaneously.

 The **Forceinline Size** column shows roughly how many instructions were generated for the function.
 Click the chevron before the function name to see the individual inlined functions that were expanded in that function how roughly how many instructions were generated for each.